Close Menu

 Can productivity improve without exhausting workers?
 Can onboarding deepen without slowing growth?
 Can workforce stability emerge in sectors built around churn?
 Can dignity be operationalised rather than merely advertised?

-Licious does not fully answer those questions.
-But it demonstrates that managing frontline workforces at scale requires more than recruitment targets and engagement slogans.
+Licious offers a nuanced perspective on these questions, highlighting both progress and areas still evolving, but it demonstrates that managing frontline workforces at scale requires more than recruitment targets and engagement slogans.

 At some point, companies stop competing only for customers.
 They begin competing for whether employees believe the work itself deserves pride.